Phillips Lytle Creates Landing Pad for Canadian Startups

 - UBU Sports is a specialist in synthetic turf systems for the sports industry with offices in Ontario, Canada and Atlanta, Georgia.
 Phillips Lytle is UBU Sports’ U.S. intellectual property counsel.

 - Ken Fowler Enterprises Limited is an international investor.
 We represent Ken Fowler Enterprises Limited in its U.S. activities.

-- We also advise a variety of banks and financial institutions such as National Bank of Canada, Royal Bank of Canada, Bank of Montreal and The Canada Life Assurance Company on a full range of secured transactions, commercial real estate loans, investments, securities work and bankruptcy/insolvency matters.
-We also arrange for U.S. lien searches, prepare U.S. guaranties and security agreements, prepare and file Uniform Commercial Code financing statements, and provide opinion letters.
+- We also advise a variety of banks and financial institutions, such as National Bank of Canada, Royal Bank of Canada, Bank of Montreal and The Canada Life Assurance Company, on a full range of secured transactions, commercial real estate loans, investments, securities work and bankruptcy/insolvency matters.
+Additionally, we arrange for U.S. lien searches, prepare U.S. guaranties and security agreements, prepare and file Uniform Commercial Code financing statements, and provide opinion letters.

 1 Source of data: Statistics Canada